-On January 21, Toronto District School Board, Canada’s largest school board, announced they will be cancelling first term report cards for elementary school students—as per an email sent to parents and guardians stating the ongoing job action by ETFO includes sanctions related to report cards.
+TDSB recently announced they will be cancelling first term report cards for elementary school students—as per an email sent to parents and guardians stating the ongoing job action by ETFO includes sanctions related to report cards.
+Other school boards cancelling report cards include the Peel District School Board, Kawartha Pine Ridge District School Board representing Peterborough and area, and Thames Valley District School Board in the London region.

 When asked if he would consider back-to-work legislation, Lecce said it was not the focus of his ministry at this point.